jcksnvllxr80/DesignPatterns/src/main/com/watkins/creational/builder/Builder.md

 parameters or configurations.

 NOTES:
-- the client will pass the direct an instantiated builder object as well as the data necessary to build the product
+- the client will pass the director an instantiated builder object as well as the data necessary to build the product
-- it is also common to implement the builder class as an inner static class in the product class
+- it is also common to implement the builder class as an inner static class inside the product class